In recent years, the number of foreign investors looking to buy real estate in Japan has been on the rise again.

 Therefore, investing in Japan has become popular among foreign investors as a low-risk investment.

 However, since Japan is already a well-developed country, it is unlikely to have the same situation as developing countries where real estate values soar due to rapid development.
-As the risk is low, large profits cannot be expected, but it is still an attractive investment destination.
+As the risk is low, large profits cannot be expected, but it is still an attractive investment destination. - 2.
+Low hurdle for foreigners to purchase

 In Japan, there are no specific regulations for foreigners to purchase real estate.
 Some countries do have restrictions on foreigners purchasing property.
 Singapore, for example, prohibits foreigners from buying or owning land.
 Australia, on the other hand, stipulates that only newly built properties or land can be purchased.